zohar-yzgiaev/TaskFly/README.md

-# 🚀 TaskFly - The Fun Cron Alternative
+# 🚀 TaskFly - The Fun Job Scheduler Daemon

-TaskFly allows you to schedule tasks according to their urgency level, represented by fun emojis!
-So why learn the cryptic cron syntax when you can just speak the language of emojis?
+No more struggling with cryptic cron syntax or limited job control.
+TaskFly lets you schedule tasks according to their urgency level, represented by fun emojis!
+Experience the power and flexibility of a robust job scheduler with the simplicity and user-friendliness of emojis.

 ## 🤔 What is TaskFly?

-TaskFly is a command-line tool designed to make task scheduling easy and fun.
-Instead of wrangling with cron syntax, you simply assign your tasks an urgency level using one of four emojis.
-TaskFly will then ensure your tasks are executed at the right time based on their urgency.
+TaskFly is a daemon designed to make task scheduling easy, flexible, and fun.
+Instead of grappling with complex scheduling syntax, you simply assign your tasks an urgency level using one of four emojis.
+TaskFly takes care of the rest, ensuring your tasks are executed at the right time based on their urgency, all while providing robust control and monitoring capabilities.

 Here are the available urgency levels: